The Vital Nursing Skills Needed to Grow a Healthy Career

 “The most effective nurses are curious and avid learners,” says Antonio Pizarro, MD.

 Earning a Nursing degree doesn’t mean your days as a student are over.
 The best nurses are the ones who continue to question, explore, learn and develop throughout their entire careers.
-Because the field of medicine is always changing and evolving, nurses should be prepared to continue learning, says Fiona Spearing, clinical lead nurse.
+Because the field of medicine is always changing and evolving, nurses should be prepared to continue learning, adds Fiona Spearing, clinical lead nurse.

 “Always ask questions,” Spearing says.
 “Whether you’re a student nurse or a qualified nurse, there is always something that you can be learning.”